-- to make themselves fully aware of the policy and to abide by it - to comply with any information, instruction and training provided for them to carry out their work safely and avoid manual handling incidents - to maintain a level of fitness commensurate with the work they are employed to carry out (a good standard of general fitness can help reduce injuries from manual handling activities) - to report to their manager (in confidence) any personal condition which may be detrimentally affected by any manual handling activity or have an effect on their ability to carry out manual handling tasks safely - to take reasonable care for their own health and safety and that of others who may be affected by their acts or omissions - to carry out a dynamic risk assessment, including a TILE assessment, before carrying out any manual handling activity and to request assistance from the Clinical Coordination Centre (CCC) where necessary - to co-operate with the Trust in relation to the completion of any risk assessment on the work they carry out for the Trust - to utilise any equipment provided to aid and support safe manual handling and thereby reduce the risk of manual handling incidents - to adhere to any safety measures put in place to ensure their safety, including any safe systems of work or safe operating procedures, particularly those involving the movement and conveyance of bariatric patients - to notify their manager immediately if they are pregnant or are a new Mother so that a risk assessment can be carried out in accordance with the Trust's New or expectant mother's policy.
+- to make themselves fully aware of the policy and to abide by it - to comply with any information, instruction and training provided for them to carry out their work safely and avoid manual handling incidents - to maintain a level of fitness commensurate with the work they are employed to carry out (a good standard of general fitness can help reduce injuries from manual handling activities) - to report to their manager (in confidence) any personal condition which may be detrimentally affected by any manual handling activity or have an effect on their ability to carry out manual handling tasks safely - to take reasonable care for their own health and safety and that of others who may be affected by their acts or omissions - to carry out a dynamic risk assessment, including a TILE assessment, before carrying out any manual handling activity and to request assistance from the Clinical Coordination Centre (CCC) where necessary - to contact the Clinical Coordination Centre (CCC) at earliest opportunity if they require a Ferno Megasus Mark 2 (black) stretcher to move and transport a bariatric patient over 318kg/50 stone.
+Please note, these stretchers have a maximum safe working load of up to 400kg/62 stone when used in the lowered position.
+The Ferno Megasus Mark 2 (black) stretcher cannot be used in any FIAT vehicle.
+Moreover, these Ferno Megasus Mark 2 (black) stretchers are to be distinguished from the Ferno Megasus Mark 1 (green) stretchers which have a safe working load of 300kg/47 stone - to co-operate with the Trust in relation to the completion of any risk assessment on the work they carry out for the Trust - to utilise any equipment provided to aid and support safe manual handling and thereby reduce the risk of manual handling incidents - to adhere to any safety measures put in place to ensure their safety, including any safe systems of work or safe operating procedures, particularly those involving the movement and conveyance of bariatric patients - to notify their manager immediately if they are pregnant or are a new Mother so that a risk assessment can be carried out in accordance with the Trust's New or expectant mother's policy.
 Upon notification that they are pregnant, Operations staff will immediately be taken off front line duties and deployed to alternative duties.
 Where applicable and if necessary, female staff returning from maternity leave may be provided with refresher manual handling training - to notify their manager of any work-related problems they are experiencing whilst carrying out their work for the Trust; and if it cannot easily be resolved to report any health and safety related concerns using the Trust's incident reporting system, Datix - to report any manual handling incidents arising from the carrying out of their work using the Trust's incident reporting system, Datix.
 This includes reporting any incidents involving patients, particularly bariatric patients, contractors or visitors who have been affected by their work and which has resulted in a manual handling incident - to report any defective manual handling equipment using the Trust's Incident reporting system, Datix - to attend the Occupational Health department, if referred by their manager because of possible work-related problems associated with the work they carry out for the Trust.